arqtrad/archlit/article.md

 architectural interests into the realm of politics, both being forced into political exile.
-They are representative of a project of cultural secularization, which leads them to shun Church and royal built heritage in favor of popular dwelling.
-Traditionalist regionalism, an eminently political movement with roots in the Catalan autonomic movement [@sola-morales:1980eclecticismo] as well as in French "right-wing socialism," [@vigato:1994larchitecture, 18] is therefore a privileged arena for the expression of anti-establishment opinions.
+They are representative of a project of cultural secularization, which leads them to shun Church and royal built heritage in favor of popular dwelling [@silva:2019construcao35].
+Traditionalist regionalism, an eminently political movement with roots in the Catalan autonomic movement and its Gothic revival [@sola-morales:1980eclecticismo], as well as in French "right-wing socialism," [@vigato:1994larchitecture, 18] is therefore a privileged arena for the expression of anti-establishment opinions.